Five tips on finding the right school

 2. Look for the right fit

 When Anne Rushforth’s son, Kenneth Gordon, was in grade 5, she overheard his teacher introducing him to another parent as “one of her slow students.”
 Rushforth bristled, knowing “he just needed a school to teach him in the way he learned.”
 She said, “I decided there needs to be a school for these children, where they’re understood.”
-In 1973, she founded the The Kenneth Gordon Maplewood School, and designed it to meet both her son’s needs and those of others with similar learning profiles.
+In 1973, she founded the The Kenneth Gordon Maplewood School, in North Vancouver, BC, and designed it to meet both her son’s needs and those of others with similar learning profiles.

 Finding the right school means finding the right fit for you, your family, and your child.
 Start with your child.
 How does she learn, and what are her learning strengths and weaknesses?
 Is she an auditory or visual learner?
 What is she like socially and emotionally?
 Is she energetic, outgoing, introverted, shy, anxious, rule-oriented, rebellious, creative, or quirky?
 And what other traits might she have?
 The more you know about your child, the better equipped you’ll be to know what schools might meet her most pressing needs—academic, social, and emotional.
 This is one of the first steps, and a crucial one, in finding a school that’s the right fit.